 SECTION 2.
-The Board of Selectmen shall have the authority to establish and change inspection fees as required under this code.
+The Select Board shall have the authority to establish and change inspection fees as required under this code.

 SECTION 3.
 The Stow Fire Department shall have the authority to establish rules and orders from time to time pertaining to fire prevention and protection. (amended 5/9/2007)